-The Pupil Premium is an allocation of additional funding that is provided to schools to support specific groups of children who might be vulnerable to underachievement.
+The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 Nationally these include pupils who are, or who have previously been, entitled to Free School Meals (FSM), those who are looked after by the local authority or have once been looked after children and the children of armed service personnel.

 We track the achievement of every child at Kingfield Primary School, we measure the attainment but also the progress of each child.
 This tracking ensures that we identify any child who is not making expected progress and plan appropriate strategies to support them.
 We are continually assessing the progress of children in receipt of pupil premium funding, the use of our pupil premium funding and the impact it has.